Information Needed for Filing Schedule C for a Business

-- Professional fees you paid.
+- Labor fees you paid.
 You should have sent these people a 1099-MISC form if you paid them more than $600 during the year.

 - Meal expenses (entertainment expenses are no longer deductible).
 You may only be able to deduct 50% of these expenses.

 You don't need to submit the records of your expenses with your tax return, but you will need to show them to your tax preparer and be prepared to show them to the IRS in case your business tax return is audited.

 If you drive for business purposes, you will need records to show the business purpose for trips, and you may need actual driving expenses if this is the method used to calculate driving expenses.
 (The other calculation method is to use a standard mileage deduction.)
 You and your tax preparer may want to compare the standard deduction and actual expenses to see which gives you more tax deduction.

 You will need information for Form 8829 to substantiate business use of your home, including:

 - Calculation of the percentage of your home square footage that is set aside for "regular and exclusive" use by your business.

 - Amount of your home mortgage interest, real estate taxes, and homeowner's insurance.

-- Home expense like utilities, rent, and repairs and maintenance
+- Home expenses like utilities, rent, repairs, and maintenance.

-- And information about the value of your home for depreciation purposes.
+- Information about the value of your home for depreciation purposes.